 - iv.
-Until the Company has fulfilled the requirement in 2.17 iii, each business acquisition must be approved by a majority of the Board members who are independent in relation to the Company and its management. - v.
+The business of a SPAC shall be intended to carry out one or more business acquisitions.
+A SPAC may conduct other activities provided they are insignificant in scope and do not negatively affect the ability to complete the business acquisition(s). - v.
+Until the Company has fulfilled the requirement in 2.17 iii, each business acquisition must be approved by a majority of the Board members who are independent in relation to the Company and its management. - vi.
 Until the Company has fulfilled the requirement in 2.17 iii, each business acquisition shall be approved by at least a majority of the shares voting at the general meeting of the shareholders at which the business acquisition is being considered.
-Should the Company intend to carry out several business acquisitions that jointly amount to at least the threshold value, the Company should, if possible, consider the business combinations jointly at a general meeting. - vi.
-As a basis for a general meeting's approval of an acquisition, the Board of Directors shall obtain a valuation statement from independent experts. - vii.
+Should the Company intend to carry out several business acquisitions that jointly amount to at least the threshold value, the Company should, if possible, consider the business combinations jointly at a general meeting. - vii.
+As a basis for a general meeting's approval of an acquisition, the Board of Directors shall obtain a valuation statement from independent experts. - viii.
 Until the Company has fulfilled the requirement in 2.17 iii, it shall notify the Marketplace as soon as possible of each proposed business acquisition before the business acquisition is disclosed the market.
-After each completed business acquisition, the new business combination ("Business Combination") shall meet the listing requirements.
-The Marketplace may decide to delist the Company if the Company does not meet the listing requirements or does not meet one of the above requirements following a proposed business acquisition.
+After each completed business acquisition, the new business combination ("Business Combination") shall meet the requirements of the Regulations.
+The Marketplace may decide to delist the Company if the Company does not meet the requirements of the Regulations following a proposed business acquisition. - ix.
+A SPAC shall state in the directors' report that no activities other than those permitted under the Regulations have been conducted during the period until the Company has completed the business acquisition(s).